chyvn/tweetAnalysis/README.md

 ## Step 3: Analyze the data.
 The data sets are then used to analyze [sentiments](https://github.com/chyvn/tweetAnalysis/blob/master/Scripts/results.py).
+The top entities in tweets are found to be ['KXIPvCSK', 'TreCru', 'Syria', 'PremiosMTVMiaw', 'Hearties'].
+News realted to these topics is collected using [news api](https://newsapi.org/).
+The resulting news articles are saved in [json](https://github.com/chyvn/tweetAnalysis/tree/master/Outputs) format.

 ## Step 4: Presenting the analysis.
 These sentiment values are plotted in python using libraries [matplotlib](https://matplotlib.org/), [mplleaflet](https://github.com/jwass/mplleaflet).
 And the resulting graphs can be seen in [html notebook results](https://github.com/chyvn/tweetAnalysis/tree/master/Outputs/NotebooksHtml).